angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/03-brainstorm.md

 Depending on which cantrip you use changes how you perform step 3 above.
 If it is Ponder, you simply rearrange the deck as there are only 3 cards left in it during resolution.
 Likewise, with Brainstorm; you will draw all three cards and replace 2 in the desired order as required.
-With Preordain you scry the Oracle to the bottom of your library and draw the next card along.
+With Preordain you scry the oracle to the bottom of your library and draw the next card along.
 Another free cycler will not work in this position as they do not have the deck manipulation effects needed however even something as simple as :card[Opt] can be used.

-Even if not the Oracle, if you already have another element of the pile in hand, you can substitute additional toolbox cards within the _standard_ pile to utilise the additional resources.
+Even if not the oracle, if you already have another element of the pile in hand, you can substitute additional toolbox cards within the _standard_ pile to utilise the additional resources.
 Let's look at an example where you have an extra {B} available, :card[IU] in hand and you know your opponent is holding a